As Russia launches a new offensive, what did it learn from the first one?

 What are Putin's goals?

+In a speech last week, CIA Director William Burns said that over time, Putin has been less willing to listen to advisors, and this has led him to make many bad decisions.

+"His circle of advisers has narrowed, and in that small circle, it has never been career-enhancing to question his judgment or his stubborn, almost mystical belief that his destiny is to restore Russia's sphere of influence," said Burns.

-In the initial offensive, Putin's aim was clearly to drive out President Zelensky and his government, seize the capital Kyiv, and take control of much, if not all of Ukraine.
+The initial offensive launched on Feb.
+24 was hugely ambitious.
+Putin's aim was clearly to drive out President Zelensky and his government, seize the capital Kyiv, and take control of much, if not all of Ukraine.

-But Putin was forced to cut his losses and withdrew all the Russian forces around Kyiv and other parts of the north.
+But the Russian advance quickly stalled, and Putin was forced to cut his losses and withdraw all the Russian forces around Kyiv and other parts of the north.
 The capital is still being hit by long-range Russian airstrikes, but the city does not face any imminent ground threat from the Russians.

 While Putin is now focused on the east and the south — and linking up the Russian forces in these two regions — it's not clear if he would stop there, or if he wants additional territory as well.